apache/spark/docs/sparkr.md

 # Machine Learning

 SparkR allows the fitting of generalized linear models over DataFrames using the [glm()](api/R/glm.html) function.
 Under the hood, SparkR uses MLlib to train a model of the specified family.
 Currently the gaussian and binomial families are supported.
-We support a subset of the available R formula operators for model fitting, including '~', '.', '+', and '-'.
-The example below shows the use of building a gaussian GLM model using SparkR.
+We support a subset of the available R formula operators for model fitting, including '~', '.', ':', '+', and '-'.

+The [summary()](api/R/summary.html) function gives the summary of a model produced by [glm()](api/R/glm.html).

+* For gaussian GLM model, it returns a list with 'devianceResiduals' and 'coefficients' components.
+The 'devianceResiduals' gives the min/max deviance residuals of the estimation; the 'coefficients' gives the estimated coefficients and their estimated standard errors, t values and p-values.
+(It only available when model fitted by normal solver.)
+* For binomial GLM model, it returns a list with 'coefficients' component which gives the estimated coefficients.

+The examples below show the use of building gaussian GLM model and binomial GLM model using SparkR.

+## Gaussian GLM model

 <div data-lang="r"  markdown="1">
 {% highlight r %}
 # Create the DataFrame
 df <- createDataFrame(sqlContext, iris)

-# Fit a linear model over the dataset.
+# Fit a gaussian GLM model over the dataset.
 model <- glm(Sepal_Length ~ Sepal_Width + Species, data = df, family = "gaussian")

-# Model coefficients are returned in a similar format to R's native glm().
+# Model summary are returned in a similar format to R's native glm().
 summary(model)
+##$devianceResiduals
+## Min       Max
+## -1.307112 1.412532
+##
 ##$coefficients
-##                    Estimate
+##                   Estimate  Std.
+Error t value  Pr(>|t|)
-##(Intercept)        2.2513930
+##(Intercept)        2.251393  0.3697543  6.08889  9.568102e-09
-##Sepal_Width        0.8035609
+##Sepal_Width        0.8035609 0.106339   7.556598 4.187317e-12
-##Species_versicolor 1.4587432
-##Species_virginica  1.9468169
+##Species_versicolor 1.458743  0.1121079  13.01195 0
+##Species_virginica  1.946817  0.100015   19.46525 0

 # Make predictions based on the model.
 predictions <- predict(model, newData = df)